ryan-p-randall/ryan-p-randall.github.io/_posts/2015/2015-04-28-everything-counts-in-affective-amounts.md

 <blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/foureyedsoul">@foureyedsoul</a> <a href="https://twitter.com/mfgaede">@mfgaede</a> <a href="https://twitter.com/wcaleb">@wcaleb</a> writes about this very thing for history: <a href="http://t.co/tPfUgvfMKQ">http://t.co/tPfUgvfMKQ</a></p>&mdash; John Russell (@uohistlib) <a href="https://twitter.com/uohistlib/status/592502116624674816">April 27, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+Although W. Caleb McDaniel doesn't discuss Git's potential in explicitly rhizomatic terms, his post makes clear many of the ways that Git helps document the messy process of assembling thoughts, evidence, discoveries, language, guiding questions, argumentative writing, and the other things that go into and get edited out of <del>humanities </del>writing.

-I'm going on this extended aside on Git, GitHub, and open notebooks in part to tie this post back to [my #rhizo15 post from last week]({% post_url /2015/2015-04-20-learning-subjectives %}), in which I mentioned that one of my learning subjectives for the course would be to share things a little before they're ready.
-By directing people to Git, I'm highlighting the actual process of learning—I could then annotate it with all the subjective, affective, experiential aspects of the process adjacent to learning as I'd like.
+I'm going on this extended aside on Git, GitHub, and open notebooks in part just to document what I'm learning at the moment and in part to tie this post back to [my #rhizo15 post from last week]({% post_url /2015/2015-04-20-learning-subjectives %}), in which I mentioned that one of my learning subjectives for the course would be to share things a little before they're ready.
+By directing people to Git, I'm highlighting the actual process of learning.
+I could then annotate it with all the subjective, affective, experiential, etc. aspects of the process adjacent to learning as I'd like and language allows.